 Although there has been a pool in Gladstone’s Central Park for nearly 40 years, the current offering there was updated in 2007.
 Community Center administrator Justin Merkey says the goal of the renovations was to “create a safe place for families with kids”.
 That meant replacing two old wading pools with a spray ground and dumping bucket and creating a zero-depth entry in the main pool.

 The renovations have been popular and now this location serves about 45,000 swimmers each year.

 Liberty Community Center – 1600 S Withers Road, Liberty, MO 64068

-The Liberty Community Center, which has been around for 22 years, gives swimmers access to four pools.
+The Liberty Community Center, which has been around for just over 25 years, gives swimmers access to four pools.
 The six-lane outdoor pool is partnered with a companion toddler pool.

 Gardner Aquatic Center – 215 N Center St., Gardner, KS 66030

 For those living on the south side of the metro, look no further than the Gardner Aquatic Center located in Gardner, KS.
 Not only does this center feature slides, kiddie pools, and an expansive play fort, but at this pool you can also find a lazy river for those wanting a more easy-going kind of a day.